metatensor/metatrain/docs/src/dev-docs/utils/data/readers.rst

 Readers
 #######

-Parsers for obtaining *system* and *target* information from disk.
+Parsers for obtaining *system* and *target* information from files.
 Currently, ``metatrain`` support the following libraries for reading data

 .. list-table::